homepage

 Pesca’s “Theatre of Fish”

 Tucked at the end of Westerstraat, this cosy neighbourhood find has been serving up its signature fish & chips since 2017.
-And while the Brits among us are thrilled at this (the cod and chips that I tried came complete with mushy peas, Sarsons vinegar and tartare sauce – exactly as they should), it’s taken the rest of the community a little longer to get on board.
-But the word is now out: The Good Companion serves up seafood that’s almost exclusively caught off Dutch shores.
-And their menu features not only the fantastic fish & chips, but also feisty ceviche, plump oysters (prepared a few different ways – it’s definitely worth venturing away from the classic lemon), grilled seabass and home-canned sardines.
-Plus, they do Happy Oyster Hour on Saturday afternoons.
+And while the Brits among us are thrilled at this (the cod and chips that I tried came complete with mushy peas, Sarsons vinegar and tartare sauce – exactly as they should), The Good Companion in fact serves seafood that’s almost exclusively caught off Dutch shores.
+Their menu features not only the fantastic fish & chips, but also feisty ceviche, plump oysters (prepared a few different ways – it’s definitely worth venturing away from the classic lemon), grilled seabass and home-canned sardines.
 The ultimate in comfort seafood.

 The Good Companion - seafood restaurant amsterdam